xrdocs-migration/routed-pon/_tutorials/simplify-monetize-and-assure-your-broadband-networks.md

 Above is the system architecture, where all components are seamlessly integrated.
 The router hosts OLT pluggable modules, which connects to multiple ONUs/ONTs via a splitter.
 Communication between OLTs and ONUs is established using the standard OMCI protocol.
 The router runs PON controller software within a Docker container.
 The controller securely interacts with a database over IP-TLS; the database manages data storage and configuration information provided by the controller.
 The PON manager software offers both a graphical user interface and a REST API, accessing the database through a web server application.
 A Netconf server provides a standard Netconf interface and a customer-facing API for managing the PON network.
 The solution supports standard YANG models for configuring subscriber services within the PON network.

-The solution is supported with the below Cisco products:
+Currently solution is supported with the below Cisco products.

 | Cisco PIDs                      |
 |---------------------------------|